 Making the Most Out of Your Crowns

-Once your dental crown is placed, you can save money by getting the most mileage out of your new restoration.
-Just like teeth, crowns can become chipped or prematurely worn.
+Once your dentistry is placed, you can save money by getting the most mileage out of your new restoration.
+Just like teeth, dentistry can become chipped or prematurely worn.
 While expensive, the overall cost to crowns goes down the longer it lasts.
 To ensure that your crown lasts over 10 years, follow these simple steps.